omdaxini/omdaxini/Readme.md

 - 👯 I’m looking to collaborate for projects
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love chess!!
+- ♟️Highly interested in making neural networks and chess engines

 ### Connect with me: